 Healthy habits: eating well and drinking enough water has a huge impact on brain health.
 Staying away from processed foods, high sugar content, and unhealthy fats are essential in preventing Alzheimer’s, as the disease is often linked to hypertension, obesity, and diabetes.

-Cannabis slows beta-amyloid buildup: An extensive report published in the British Journal of Pharmacology confirmed that Alzheimer’s is caused by beta-amyloid deposits between nerve cells, and, what do you know: the cannabinoid THC (a chemical compound found in marijuana) has been found to slow the overall production and damaging buildup of beta-amyloid in the brain.
+Cannabis slows beta-amyloid buildup: An extensive report published in the British Journal of Pharmacology confirmed that beta-amyloid deposits between nerve cells cause Alzheimer’s, and, what do you know: the cannabinoid THC (a chemical compound found in marijuana) has been found to slow the overall production and damaging buildup of beta-amyloid in the brain.
 A preclinical study published in 2014 by the Journal of Alzheimer’s Disease reported that THC, when administered in small doses, offered incredible therapeutic benefits and the results “strongly suggest” that it is a promising treatment option for Alzheimer’s.

 Cannabis promotes neurogenesis: a common myth around cannabis is that it kills brain cells or can make people “dumb.”
-While it’s true that heavy recreational cannabis use may be problematic on the developing adolescent brain, data on adult cannabis use actually says otherwise.
+While it’s true that heavy recreational cannabis use may be problematic on the developing adolescent brain, data on adult cannabis use says otherwise.
 Cannabinoids promote a natural biological process called neurogenesis, in which new nerve tissue develops in the brain.
-You read that right: your brain has the ability to create and build brand new brain cells, and science has proven that cannabis helps.
+You read that right: your brain can create and build brand new brain cells, and science has proven that cannabis helps.